pinecone-io/pinecone-java-client/README.md

 [comment]: <> (^ [pc:VERSION_LATEST_RELEASE])

-Alternatively, you can use our standalone uberjar [pinecone-client-0.7.0-all.jar](https://repo1.maven.org/maven2/io/pinecone/pinecone-client/0.2.3/pinecone-client-0.2.3-all.jar), which bundles the pinecone client and all dependencies together inside a single jar.
+Alternatively, you can use our standalone uberjar [pinecone-client-0.7.0-all.jar](https://repo1.maven.org/maven2/io/pinecone/pinecone-client/0.7.0/pinecone-client-0.7.0-all.jar), which bundles the pinecone client and all dependencies together inside a single jar.
 You can include this on your classpath like any 3rd party JAR without having to obtain the *pinecone-client* dependencies separately.

 [comment]: <> (^ [pc:VERSION_LATEST_RELEASE])

-## Features

-The Java client doesn't support managing Pinecone services, only reading and writing from existing indices.
-To create or delete an index, use the Python client.

 ## Examples

-- The data and control plane operations can be found in `io/pinecone/integration` folder.
+- The data and control plane operation examples can be found in `io/pinecone/integration` folder.